Helpful Gardening Tips

-This plant has not one, but two distinct types of leaves.
-The first type of leaf occurs around the base of the plant and is flat and round; some would describe this shape as “disclike.”
+This plant has not one but two distinct types of leaves.
+The first type of leaf occurs around the plant base and is flat and round; some would describe this shape as “disclike.”
 These leaves occur in a single layer and do not climb the plant.
 Rather, they are arranged in small clusters and from each cluster rises a stalk.

 The second type of leaf is the one occurring along the stalk, though not up.
-These leaves are smaller than the ones around the base and only appear every so often, rather than in semi-organized clusters like the leaves around the base.
-The shape is more of a “traditional” leaf shape, each leaf is comprised of smaller sections that appear to be miniature leaves themselves.
+These leaves are smaller than those around the base and only appear every so often, rather than in semi-organized clusters like the leaves around the base.
+The shape is more of a “traditional” leaf shape; each leaf comprises smaller sections that appear to be miniature leaves themselves.

 The stalks of Golden Ragwort are hairless and multi-pronged, with blossoms blooming at the end of each healthy branch.

-When the outer florets (petals) are no longer viable, they are replaced by small purple pieces that are then removed and distributed by wind, thereby spreading the Golden Ragwort seed.
+When the outer florets (petals) are no longer viable, they are replaced by small purple pieces, then removed and distributed by wind, spreading the Golden Ragwort seed.